dmshipov/dmshipov/README.md

 In my current role as a lead advisor, I analyze data on legal acts, prepare analytical reports, and participate in the development of specialized databases for legal information. 💻

-I have been working with data for several years and have truly fallen in love with this field.
+I have been working with data for many years and have truly fallen in love with this field.
 I enjoy how disparate numbers can provide valuable insights and help businesses make informed decisions. 🤓 I’m like a detective, but instead of solving crimes, I investigate patterns in data!

 Feel free to check out my portfolio! 🚀